KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: Found `new Date()` in file `BIRTHDAYS.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+10. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+11. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-10. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-11. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-12. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-13. Warning: No LICENSE file.
+12. Warning: No LICENSE file.
-14. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-anotherNewsFeed by MMRIZE](https://github.com/MMRIZE/MMM-anotherNewsFeed)